 - Workability: Working with walnut wood is a good experience.
-Glues, stains, polishes, and finishes well.
+Glues, stains, polishes, and finishes nicely.
 Responds well to steam bending.
-When you follow the right steps.

 - Water Resistance: Wood is also resistant to mold and water.
 It is suitable for exterior applications after exterior finishing.

-- Expensive: Walnut is an expensive wood, as it is rare and is in high demand.
+- Expensive: Walnut is a costly wood, as it is rare and is in high demand.

-- Heavyweight: Walnut is a heavy wood.
-The heavyweight is due to the high density of the wood.
+- Heavyweight: Walnut is a heavy wood, making it difficult to work with.
 Bastogne Walnut has an Average Dried Weight of 46 lbs/ft3 (745 kg/m3).
-Therefore it is difficult to work at high and in transportation.
+Therefore it is challenging to work at high and in transportation.

 - Turning lighter over time: Like most dark woods, walnut wood also fades with time in UV rays and the effect of weather.
 To avoid color fade, we have to paint or polish.

-- Inset Attract: Walnut is resistant to decay but it is susceptible to insect attack.
+- Inset Attract: Walnut is resistant to decay but susceptible to insect attack.
 It starts getting affected by being in contact with the soil.

 Types of Walnut

 African Walnut is very stable and durable, hard, and close-grained.
-Generally, it has irregular and interlocked grain with even texture.
-High level of natural luster.
+Generally, it has irregular and interlocked grain with even texture and a high level of natural luster.